11 Predictive modelling and machine learning

 dotPlot(varImp(m)) # Graphical summary

-Getting a measure of variable importance sounds really good - it can be useful to know which variables that influence the model the most.
+Getting a measure of variable importance sounds really good – it can be useful to know which variables influence the model the most.
 Unfortunately, varImp uses a nonsensical importance measure: the \(t\)-statistics of the coefficients of the linear model.
 In essence, this means that variables with a lower p-value are assigned higher importance.
-But the p-value is not a measure of effect size, nor the predictive importance of a variable (see e.g. Wasserstein & Lazar (2016)).
+But the p-value is not a measure of effect size, nor the predictive importance of a variable (see, e.g., Wasserstein & Lazar (2016)).
 I strongly advise against using varImp for linear models.

 There are other options for computing variable importance for linear and generalised linear models, for instance in the relaimpo package, but mostly these rely on in-sample metrics like \(R^2\).
 Since our interest is in the predictive performance of our model, we are chiefly interested in how much the different variables affect the predictions.
-In Section 9.5.2 we will see an example of such an evaluation, for another type of model.
+In Section 11.5.2 we will see an example of such an evaluation, for another type of model.

-9.3.3 Extrapolation
+11.3.3 Extrapolation

 It is always dangerous to use a predictive model with data that comes from outside the range of the variables in the training data.
-We’ll use bacteria.csv as an example of that - download that file from the books’ web page and set file_path to its path.
+We’ll use bacteria.csv as an example of that – download that file from the books’ web page and set file_path to its path.
 The data has two variables, Time and OD.
-The first describes the time of a measurement, and the second describes the optical density (OD) of a well containing bacteria.
+The first describes the time of a measurement, and the second describes the optical density (OD) of a container with bacteria.
 The more the bacteria grow, the greater the OD.
 First, let’s load and plot the data:

 # Read and format data: